 The top seed Danish GM came prepared against the Latvian veteran and ground him down after strong play in the middlegame:

-As previously mentioned, two players made norms during the tournement - Ludvig Carlsson and Ellen Fredericia Nilssen.
-Both players enjoyed a brilliant tournement after having played a number of impressive games.
+As previously mentioned, two players made norms during the tournament - Ludvig Carlsson and Ellen Fredericia Nilssen.
+Both players enjoyed a brilliant tournament after having played a number of impressive games.

-Ellen beat her first grandmaster during the tournement - take a look at how she dispatched with legendary Norwegian grandmaster (and former European Junior Champion!)
+Ellen beat her first grandmaster during the competition - take a look at how she dispatched with legendary Norwegian grandmaster (and former European Junior Champion!)
 Rune Djurhuus: